Conquering the Pain Of Rheumatoid Arthritis

 Outlook

-“We have about 15 to 20 medication options, and we can generally get people feeling better.
-Most people will respond to something and will be much better off than when they started,” Dr. Wolfe says.
-He is optimistic about ongoing research to develop new drugs and treatments.
+There are currently about 15 to 20 medication options for the treatment of RA.
+Most people will respond to something and will be much better off than when they started.
+Research to develop new drugs and treatments is ongoing.
+Talk with your doctor about a treatment that might be right for you.

 Find Your Perfect Match